 Because Android phones/tablets have limited storage emails aren’t stored on the device but are instead stored on the Gmail Email server i.e. the Internet.

-On Gmail the default is to store email from the last 30 days but you can adjust this period as shown below.
+On Gmail the default sync setting is to store email from the last 30 days but you can adjust this period as shown below.

 This setting means that if you are offline then you only have access to the last 30 days of email.

-In addition only the Primary category,sent items and drafts appear to be synced.
+In addition only the Primary category,sent items and drafts appear to be synced by default.

 However if you are online then you have access to all of your email.